Berenberg Bank: History

 In 1788 Johann Hinrich Gossler took on a new partner, his son-in-law L.E.
 Seyler (1758–1836), who had married his eldest child Anna Henriette Gossler (1771–1836).
 From 1790, the company was led by L.E.
 Seyler, and his mother-in-law Elisabeth Berenberg was a partner in her own right from 1790 to 1800.
 L.E.
-Seyler, a son of the famous theatre director Abel Seyler, was one of Hamburg's foremost merchants in his lifetime, and served as President of the Commerz-Deputation and as a member of the city's government during the French rule of the city.
+Seyler, a son of the famous theatre director Abel Seyler, was one of Hamburg's foremost merchants in his lifetime, and served as president of the Commerz-Deputation and as a member of the city's government during the French rule of the city.
 To reflect Seyler joining the company, its name was changed to Joh.
 Berenberg, Gossler & Co. from 1 January 1791, and has remained unchanged since.

 As head of the Berenberg company L.E.
 Seyler greatly increased the company's international trade, and was one of the first merchants and bankers from Germany who established trade relations with the newly independent United States and with East Asia.
-By 1800 the capital of the company has doubled since he became a partner.
+By 1800 the capital of the company had doubled since he became a partner.
 Seyler remained the company's senior partner for 46 years, and when he died in 1836 he had been with the company for 61 years.
-Seyler's seventeen years younger brother-in-law Johann Heinrich Gossler (1775–1842) joined the firm in 1798 and became a Hamburg senator in 1821; the two brothers-in-law jointly led the company for decades, with Seyler as the more experienced partner and Gossler gradually taking on more responsibilities as Seyler eventually retreated into semi-retirement.
+Seyler's seventeen years younger brother-in-law Johann Heinrich Gossler (1775–1842) joined the firm in 1798 and became a Hamburg senator in 1821.
+As of 1809 L.E.
+Seyler owned 5/12 (about 41%) of the Berenberg company and was the company's senior/managing partner and largest shareholder; his brother-in-law Johann Heinrich Gossler owned 4/12 (about 33%).
+The two brothers-in-law jointly led the company for decades, with Seyler as the more experienced partner and Gossler gradually taking on more responsibilities as Seyler eventually retreated into semi-retirement in the aftermath of the Napoleonic Wars.

 During the Napoleonic Wars the company lost half its capital, but it emerged stronger than ever and quickly regained and surpassed its former size once the war ended.
+Astrid Petersson highlights Joh.
+Berenberg, Goßler & Co. as "an example of a significant Hamburg trading house that achieved prosperity, among other things, due to its extensive sugar imports (...) their diverse sugar import business after 1814, especially with Brazil, the U.S., and East Asia, which in part continued their trade relations from the late 18th century, likely contributed significantly to the acquisition of their wealth.
+In conjunction with their position as merchant bankers, this firm acquired a prestigious standing beyond the borders of Germany, a status that few trading houses had around 1830."